jarpy/puppet-desktop/README.md

 My desktop environment, implemented with Puppet.
-Tested on Linux Mint 17.2 MATE.
+Tested on Ubuntu MATE 15.10.

 Bootstrap a freshly installed system with: